Sonic CD: Reception

-The gameplay was widely praised.
+The gameplay was praised.
 EGM admired the diverse levels and felt the time travel added depth.
 Electronic Games wrote that Sonic CD played as well as previous Sonic games, and that the time travel—coupled with large levels rich with secrets and Super Mario Kart-like special stages—added replayability.
 Sega Pro also noted the expanded environments and the replay value travel added by the time travel, writing that "the more you play Sonic CD the better it gets", but felt it was too easy.
 In its debut issue, Sega Magazine said Sonic CD was "potentially a classic".
 GameSpot singled out the "interesting level design and the time-travelling gameplay" as a major selling point, saying it provided a unique take on the classic Sonic formula.

 Critics wrote that Sonic CD was one of the best Sega CD games.
 Electronic Games called it a must-have, and Sega Pro said it was "brilliant", imaginative and worth more than its price.
 Destructoid described it as "a hallmark of excellence", creative, strange, and exciting, and said that "to miss Sonic CD would be to miss some of the franchise's best".

 Reception to later versions of Sonic CD varied.
 GameSpot considered the 1996 Windows version inferior, criticizing its technical performance and "tedious and monotonous" gameplay.
 The reviewer wrote that "those who have played Sonic on a Sega game system will find nothing new here" and that it was not worth its $50 price.
 Reviews of the version in Sonic Gems Collection were favorable.
 IGN remembered Sonic CD as one of the best things about the Sega CD and called it a standout for the compilation, and a major selling point.
 Eurogamer wrote: "Rejoice for Sonic CD...
 Just don't rejoice for anything else [in Sonic Gems Collection], because it's mostly rubbish."
 According to Metacritic, the 2011 console version received "generally favorable reviews", while the iOS version received "universal acclaim".
 Sonic CD is frequently named among the best Sonic games and platform games.
 In 1997, EGM named it the 17th best console game of all time, citing the bonus levels and animated intro.